VishalRaut2106/VishalRaut2106/README.md

 <h1>💫 About Me:</h1>

-👋 Hi there, I'm Vishal Raut
+👋 Hi, I’m Vishal Raut
-💻 A student passionate about coding and web development
+💻 Passionate about coding & web development
-📚 Currently in 5th Semester of Engineering (AI & DS)
+📚 Currently pursuing Engineering (AI & DS), 5th Semester
-🚀 Learning Java for DSA and React for Web Development
+🚀 Learning Java for DSA & React for Web Development
 🎯 Focused on building real-world impactful projects
+🌟 Open Source Contributor @ GSSOC’25

 Always curious and eager to grow in the world of tech.